groovy-tutorial/groovy-tutorial/groovytutorial/manuscript/07_01_Overview.md

 	cls()

 So what about `def cls = this.&printer`?
 Well, `.&` is the Method Reference operator and it returns a reference to the `printer()` method.
-I use `this` in the script as I need to reference a class method - remember that Groovy wraps the script in a class.
+I use `this` in the script as I need to reference the current instance in which I'm running - remember that Groovy wraps the script in a class.

 Once I have the reference I can then call the closure with `cls()`.

 Note the following:

-1. When I define the closure (`def cls = this.&printer`) I don't but the parentheses after the method name (`printer`)
+1. When I define the closure (`def cls = this.&printer`) I don't put the parentheses after the method name (`printer`)
 2. When I call the closure I pass in the parameters

 Say I set this up a little differently and create a `Test` class with two `printer` methods - one that takes a parameter and one that doesn't: